 - Torus: We used it a few years ago but it got discontinued.
 One year later they relaunched their service.
 It is a common Secrets Engine, meaning that secrets are not stored as code, losing versioning, auditability, automation and reproducibility capabilities.

 Used for managing most of our organizational secrets.
 Some examples are:

 - Gitlab CI/CD Variables: Although most of the secrets contained here were already migrated, there are still some that need review.

 - Automatic secret rotation: As Sops secrets are versioned, automatically rotating them would require to directly push automated commits to our main branches.
 We have declined to do this until today mainly due to consistency and stability concerns.
-Secrets that require automatic rotation are either kept within our Gitlab CI/CD Variables or AWS Secrets Manager.
+Secrets that require automatic rotation are kept within our Gitlab CI/CD Variables.

 - You can install